cpina/ace-it-presentation/contents-python-django-en.md

 # Why?
-- Backup to avoid losing data and have the data after the 2 year embargo
+- Backup to avoid losing data and for the institution to have the data after the 2 year embargo
 - Log events to make all the data more useful and be able to discard data if some equipment was faulty
 - To know what was collected
 - Make data easier to discover